LISAC: Learned Coded Waveform Design for ISAC with OFDM: The proposed LISAC framework

-where $\mu, \sigma$ are calculated by averaging over sufficient number of $\bm{z}_1$ realizations during training and $\sqrt{2}$ is introduced to satisfy the power constraint in \eqref{equ:pn}.

-We modulate the power normalized symbols, $\tilde{\bm{x}}_1$, to a complex-valued codeword, ${\bm{x}}_1 \in \mathbb{C}^C$.
-The modulation process is achieved by taking the first $C$ elements of $\tilde{\bm{x}}_1$ as the real part and the remaining elements as the imaginary part:
+We then modulate the latent vectors, ${\bm{z}}_1$, to a complex-valued codeword, $\tilde{\bm{x}}_1 \in \mathbb{C}^C$.
+The modulation process is achieved by taking the first $C$ elements of ${\bm{z}}_1$ as the real part and the remaining elements as the imaginary part:

-After obtaining $B$ such modulated codewords, $[\bm{x}_1, \ldots, \bm{x}_B]$, we map them to $M$ OFDM symbols to form the transmitted signal, $\bm{X} \in \mathbb{C}^{K\times M}$ satisfying $BC = KM$.
-Two different OFDM mapping strategies are evaluated, where the first one loads the data in a column-first fashion while the second one performs row-first data loading.
-Since it is shown in the experiments that the two data loading schemes yield similar performance, we use the first strategy throughout the paper.
-We set $(C, B) = (K, M)$ for clarity of the presentation, in which case, we have: